vados-sa/42MiniRT/README.md

 * rendering of 3 colored geometric objects: plane, sphere, cylinder
 * handling of all possible intersections and the inside of the object
 * possibility of: resizing, translation, rotation in the .rt file
-* moving around with arrows and WASD keys
+* moving around with arrows and WASD keys or zooming with + and -
 * light management: spot brightness, hard shadows, ambient lighting
 * clean memory management (however, still reachables after running valgrind because of MLX42; we free everything we allocated)
 * parsing of a .rt file with specific error messages